alpha-strike-space/Application-Programmer-Interface/README.md

 ## Running the API

-To run the server, you must provide the following environment variables so it can connect to the PostgreSQL database:
+Please make a visit to https://github.com/alpha-strike-space/PostgreSQL-Configuration if you have any questions regarding how the database tables are set up.
+Now, to run this server in development or production, you must provide the following environment variables so it can connect to the PostgreSQL database:

 ### PgBouncer (for Routes.cpp and pooled queries in pgListener.cpp)
 - `PGBOUNCER_HOST`: Name of Bouncer Service
 - `PGBOUNCER_PORT`: Typically, port 6432
 - `PGBOUNCER_DB`: DB name
 - `PGBOUNCER_USER`: DB user
-- `PGBOUNCER_PASSWORD`: DB user password, see https://github.com/alpha-strike-space/PostgreSQL-Configuration
+- `PGBOUNCER_PASSWORD`: DB user password

 ### PostgreSQL Direct (for LISTEN/NOTIFY in pgListener.cpp)
 - `PGDIRECT_HOST`: Name of PG Service
 - `PGDIRECT_PORT`: Typically, port 5432
 - `PGDIRECT_DB`: DB name
 - `PGDIRECT_USER`: DB user
-- `PGDIRECT_PASSWORD`: DB user password, see https://github.com/alpha-strike-space/PostgreSQL-Configuration
+- `PGDIRECT_PASSWORD`: DB user password

 You can set these variables in-line when you execute the binary from the project root.
 Many different ways these variables may be declared.
 Best practice in run-time is to load them not from a .env file.
 Although, this is perfectly fine for development.